 Please click the following link for information on the Georgia Open Records Act (PDF).

-As allowed by state law, the Office of Institutional Effectiveness and Assessment is the designated, central open records office for the University of West Georgia.
+As allowed by state law, the Office of Legal Affairs is the designated, central open records office for the University of West Georgia.
 The associate vice president for the Office of Institutional Effectiveness and Assessment serves as the University's custodian of records.
 The open records officer is responsible for ensuring compliance with the Georgia Open Records Act and coordinating the University’s response to open records requests, subpoenas, and requests for production of documents.

-The University requires all written record requests be made upon the duly appointed open records officer listed below.
+The University requires all written record requests be made upon the duly appointed open records officer.
 The three-day response period begins when the officer receives the written request.

 All written requests containing personally identifiable information, such as social security numbers, date of birth, etc., shall be sent by mail or fax.

-For more information, visit UWG’s Department of Institutional Effectiveness and Assessment.
+For more information, visit UWG’s Office of Legal Affairs.